If you’re hungry for the taste of Europe you might not have to travel as far as you think.

 If you would love to spend a day or two strolling through London’s streets but don’t have the time or money to do so, Victoria B.C. might be the next best thing.

-You can actually skip the plane ride altogether and get to Victoria with from Seattle with a 90-minute ferry ride aboard the Coho Ferry.
+You can actually skip the plane ride altogether and get to Victoria from Seattle with a 90-minute ferry ride aboard the Coho Ferry.
 You can even take your car.

 Victoria itself is the home to some of the most incredible historical buildings in Western Canada, not to mention some of the best museums that you could find anywhere.